-In Lhasa, Gyantse and Shigatse, you will be staying at boutique or 3 star Tibetan-owned hotels.
+In Lhasa, Gyantse, and Shigatse, you will be staying at a boutique or 3-star Tibetan-owned hotels.
 Accommodation in other areas of Tibet, such as in Everest Base Camp region, will be best locally available guesthouses.
 In the Everest Region (Shelkar, Everest Base Camp), accommodation will be very basic, as these areas are very remote and poor.
 Guesthouses often have no heating facilities, but plenty of blankets upon request.
 Toilets are usually outside and are not always as hygienic.
-Showers are often unavailable or only available at local shower house.
+Showers are often unavailable or only available at the local shower house.

 Other Important Information: